nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-.. nextpyp:: Step three: Particle Filtering
+.. nextpyp:: Step 3: Particle filtering

   * Click on ``Particles`` (output of the :bdg-secondary:`Particle refinement` block) and select :bdg-primary:`Particle filtering`